PanterSoft/Chess/README.md

 ---

-# How to run docker container with X11
+# How to run Docker container with X11

 ## Building the Container
 ```docker build -t chess:v1 .```